wp-plugins/wordpress-simple-survey/readme.txt

 == Upgrade Notice ==

+= 3.0.0 =
+* WARNING: The 3.x branch is not backwards compatible with the 2.x branch.
+If you choose to upgrade you will have to re-setup your quizzes and questions.
+You will also lose direct access to your stored results but they will still exist in the database.
+Please read all the documentation before upgrading.

 = 2.2.5  =
-Table collations and charsets are now UTF.
+* Table collations and charsets are now UTF.
 However, existing databases cannot easily be changed through the plugin.
 If you need UTF characters, you will have to delete your WPSS database tables and then deactivate and then activate the plugin to generate new tables with UTF collation.

 = 2.2.1  =
-Because the folder structure has changed, you may need to delete the 'wordpress-simple-survey' folder and replace with this update.
+* Because the folder structure has changed, you may need to delete the 'wordpress-simple-survey' folder and replace with this update.
 You will not lose any data.

 = 2.0.0 =
-When upgrading to 2.0.0 from 1.5, quizzes will have to be re-inserted
+* When upgrading to 2.0.0 from 1.5, quizzes will have to be re-inserted

 = 1.4 =
-Improved mail() function and admin CSS
+* Improved mail() function and admin CSS

 = 1.3 =
-Fixed bug in function that registers WPSS Menus in backend.
+* Fixed bug in function that registers WPSS Menus in backend.

 = 1.2 =
-Improved import method for all javascript libraries.
+* Improved import method for all javascript libraries.
 WPSS is now using WP native versions of jQuery & jQuery-UI core.
 These import in noConflict() mode which is taken advantage of by the plugin.
 This ensures fewer conflict with existing plugins and themes.
 Checkform JS method is also updated (by name only); it is now wpss_checkForm(form), this also reduces conflict with existing themes' and plugins' checkform methods.

 = 1.1 =
-Changed jQueryUI import method to ensure that only one copy is being registered
+* Changed jQueryUI import method to ensure that only one copy is being registered

 = 1.0 =
-None
+* None